-Proposed Cape Fear Moving Forward 2045 roadway projects were overlaid on the demographic data to assess the overall impact on EJ populations.
-It is not our intent to determine impacts, but rather to inform or make known to future decision makers where impacts-either positive or negative-may occur.
-See Figure 3-2, Fiscally-Constrained Roadway Projects and EJ Populations, on the following page.
+The proposed Cape Fear Moving Forward 2045 bicycle and pedestrian, public transportation, and roadway projects were overlaid on the demographic data to assess the overall impact on EJ populations.
+It is not our intent to determine impacts, but rather to inform or make known to future decision-makers where impacts-either positive or negative-may occur.
+See Figures 3-2, 3-3, and 3-4 on the following pages for a Degree of Impact (DOI) EJ Analysis for each of the three modes.
+The graphic below shows the total project costs per square mile for each EJ population concentration level.
+This is really the only method to quantitatively assess transportation impacts among non-EJ and EJ populations at a regional scale this early in the planning process.
+As a project enters the design phase, however, an indepth study of all potential positive and negative effects (benefits and burdens) should be conducted.